 The financial statements are prepared in sterling, which is the functional currency of the company.
 Monetary amounts in these financial statements are rounded to the nearest £'000.

-The financial statements have been prepared under the historical cost convention, modified to include the revaluation of freehold properties and certain financial instruments at fair value.
+The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.